CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 ### 1.1 Introduction

-In every institution there are legal, contractual, structural and internal guidelines and guidelines that have to be observed from many different directions.
+In every institution there are legal, contractual, structural and internal guidelines and guidelines that have to be observed from all directions.
 Many of them have a direct or indirect impact on information security management.

 The requirements vary depending on industry, country and other conditions.
 For example, an authority is subject to other external regulations than a stock corporation.
 The management level of the institution must ensure compliance with the requirements (New German: Compliance) and operate a compliance management system.